insipx/material-bliss-jekyll-theme/README.md

 ### TODO:
  - [x] create a jekyll plugin to output all [YML config] site data into JSON, in such a way which is importable to react and can be used to manage state
  - [x] [possible TODO, maybe redundant. ?]
 Rendered JS to HTML and outputted into a folder for Jekyll to take it.
 This allows us to use React components on `_layouts`
+ - [ ] create a Dynamic Search Function with Auto Fill
+ - [ ] create category pages
+ - [ ] make it easier to use with Jekyll